TZstatsADS/Spr2017-proj4-team13/README.md

 Term: Spring 2017

-+ Team #
++ Team #13
 + Projec title: Lorem ipsum dolor sit amet
 + Team members
-	+ team member 1
+	+ team member 1 : Boxuan Zhao -- Presenter
-	+ team member 2
+	+ team member 2 : Zixuan Guan
-	+ team member 3
+	+ team member 3 : Zheren Tang
-	+ team member 4
+	+ team member 4 : Jihan Wei
-	+ team member 5
+	+ team member 5 : Yingxin Zhang
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: In this project, we were assigned two algorithms whose main foucs is on author name disambiguation.
+We recoded each algorithm following instruction from the papers, and we also come up with our own methods to compare and evalute the two algorithms.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.